hutorny/daqemon/README.md

 DAQEMON
 =======
-Data Aquisition Application for Open Energy Monitor CMS
+Data Acquisition Application for Open Energy Monitor CMS

 # Introduction
 DAQEMON is an application running on an OpenWRT router or access point,